 several views of the same plank, which has sapwood on one surface and as you can see, the "fact sheet" report that the sapwood is sharply demarcated from the heartwood is clearly not always correct.

-views of the same plank after it was fine sanded (the butt end was NOT fine sanded)
+views of some of the same planks as above after fine sanded (the butt end was NOT fine sanded)

 another plank, raw